GabrielMioni/rigby-star-reviews/README.md

 # Rigby Star Reviews
 ## Rating System with Administration Tools

-Rigby is a standalone CMS agnostic star rating system.
+Rigby is a standalone CMS-agnostic star rating system.
 It's easy to install and requires very little coding knowledge to implement.
 It includes a Wordpres like console that lets administrators view compiled review data, reply to and edit reviews and add/edit product information.
 Customers and visitors can interact with the Rigby system by leaving reviews, viewing review information for specific ratings and products and find your review ratings during a web search using structured data.